Skip to main content

 Step 4 — Attribute choice

-You can select attributes from the joined classes and make them available in the view.
+Select attributes from the master and joined classes to be included in the view.

 Step 5 — Attribute selection

-• choose whether to display it in the standard grid
+• choose whether it appears in the standard grid

-• choose whether to display it in the reduced grid (mobile interface)
+• choose whether it appears in the reduced grid (mobile interface)

 Step 6 — Filter definition